AfterEarthLTD/Solder-Reflow-Plate/README.md

 Join the [DISCORD!](https://discord.gg/T9dxeRmY)

+Checkout the new Ver 3.0 design.
+Very similar to Ver 2.4 but now comes with ATmega4809 as its availability is much better than the 328p at the moment.
+Code is still in development but the board designs are available in the Board Versions Folder.

 ## Versions

 - 70mm x 50mm (Ver 2.4)
   - 12VDC (5A Minimum)
   - 5.5mm x 2.5mm Barrel Jack
   - 0.91" OLED Display
+  - ATmega328p Microprocessor

+- 70mm x 50mm (Ver 3.0) **NEW**
+  - 12VDC (5A Minimum)
+  - 5.5mm x 2.5mm Barrel Jack
+  - 0.91" OLED Display
+  - ATmega4809 Microprocessor

 ## About the Project